jackgrauer/NBAstudy/ARTICLE.md

 In the exploratory phase of this study, we estimated the 76ers’ total tax contributions to Philadelphia since 2001.
 We listed known taxes through which local government receives revenue from NBA operations: amusement, business, net profits, wage, and sales taxes.
 Spectrum makes a $2 million annual Payment in Lieu of Taxes in place of property tax to Philadelphia.

 Annual Philadelphia tax rate data was used to estimate how much the 76ers owed in each of these tax categories between 2001 and 2022.
-We excluded gate receipts data because it was missing for some years.
-Given Zimbalist’s estimate that 1/3 of NBA players live in the cities that host their teams, we estimated that Philadelphia charged 1/3 of 76ers resident wage tax rate and non-resident wage rate to the rest.
+Given Zimbalist’s estimate that 1/3 of NBA players live in the cities that host their teams, we estimated that Philadelphia charged 1/3 of the 76ers player roster resident wage tax rate and non-resident wage rate to the rest.

-The observed 2015-2016 NBA revenue influx coincided with the termination of a collective bargaining contract between NBAs and team management, which raised the soft salary cap for NBA players 35%: a historically significant amount.
-NBA free agent player salaries increased 81% during 2016 (Keefer 2021, p.
+Two coinciding events produce the 2016 NBA revenue influx.
+A collective bargaining contract between NBAs and team management ended that year, which raised the soft salary cap for NBA players 35%: a historically significant amount.
+A large NBA media distrubtion deal also took effect at that time, which inflated professional free agent basketball player salaries 81% during 2016 (Keefer 2021, p.
 3475).

 Economist Quinn Keefer used these events to test whether better player compensation produced better on-court performance.
 From an public administration perspective, these events also created a natural experiment test whether NBA teams’ finances efffect their home cities' tax revenue bases.

-Since these league-level event gains produced a major, positive impact to the 76ers' finances, but no noticeable gains to Philadelphia's tax revenue base, we predicted a similar situation across other NBA teams and other NBA host cities: the NBA's 2016 would translate to revenue increases for NBA teams, but would not translate to local tax revenue gains for NBA-team host cities.
+Preliminary analysis suggested these league-level event gains produced a major, positive impact to the 76ers' finances, but no noticeable gains to Philadelphia's tax revenue base, we predicted a similar situation across other NBA teams and other NBA host cities: the NBA's 2016 would translate to revenue increases for NBA teams, but would not translate to local tax revenue gains for NBA-team host cities.

-## Main Study

-We tested this prediction on 17 mid-sized US cities between 2001 and 2002.
-The study excluded major US population centers like New York and Chicago.
-These larger US cities' tax bases were too large compared to the size of their basketball teams for us to observe the effects we wanted to observe.
+We tested this prediction more formally on 17 mid-sized US cities between 2001 and 2002.
+The study excluded major US population centers like New York and Chicago; the size difference between cities that large and their respective NBA teams would likely prove too large, making it unlikely that we would be able to isolate the effects we wanted to observe.
 We also eliminated Oklahoma City due to a team relocation during the observation period.

 City wage and sales tax revenue data came from each respective city’s consolidated annual financial reports, NBA financial data from Forbes and Statista, historical city population estimates from the US Census Bureau's Population Estimates Program, and macroeconomic data from the Federal Reserve Bank of St. Louis.

 Data pre-processing consisted of five steps.
 To create control and treatment groups, we flagged cities by the presence or absence of wage and sales tax systems and the presence or absence of NBA franchises.
 This enabled us to test for a difference in tax revenue increases in cities during 2016 that host NBA teams versus non-NBA teams hosting cities.

 To control for COVID 19's effects, we smoothed financial data from 2020 and 2021 by averaging those values with unaffected values from neighboring years.
 To control for inflation, we converted financial data from all years to 2020 values with adjustment factors based on the Consumer Price Index (CPI).
 To control for population differences by city and by years, we normalized financial data on an annual, per capita basis.

-To test whether a difference-in-difference (DID) analysis would work in this scenario, we needed to test for parallel trends between aggregated wage and sales tax revenue prior to 2016.
+To justify the use of  adifference-in-difference (DID) analysis, we needed to test for parallel trends between aggregated wage and sales tax revenue prior to 2016.
 We ran a preliminary Origin of Least Squares (OLS) regression to find lines of best fit for those variables.
 We then calculated and compared the slopes of those lines.

 Diagnostics on the preliminary OLS regression also guided model selection.
-Heteroscedascity and non-normality warnings, both common in panel data analyses, informed the decision to use a Weighted Least Squares (WLS) regression with robust (HC3) standard errors.
+Heteroscedascity and non-normality warnings, common in panel data analyses, informed our decision to use a Weighted Least Squares (WLS) regression with robust (HC3) standard errors.

 We set up a multivariate regression that ran two models.
-The first model assessed the 2016 media deal's impact on sales tax revenue.
+The first assessed the 2016 media deal's impact on sales tax revenue.
 The second did the same for wage tax revenue.
 For each of these two models, cities were divided into groups based on several presence or absence of an NBA team, and the presence or absence of wage and sales systems.
 The equations are represented here:

 <h2>Wage Tax Model:</h2>
 <p>